eprouty/dgcastle/README.md

 ## Getting Started

-This project is configured using [pipenv](https://github.com/kennethreitz/pipenv) to manage dependencies and virtual env.
-To get started run:
+This project is configured using virtualenv and python3, to get started make sure both of those are installed on your system and run:

 `make init`